Forensic Nursing Programs

 6. Xavier University

-Xavier University was established in 1831 and holds the distinction as Ohio’s 6th oldest Catholic institution of higher learning in the United States.
+Xavier University was established in 1831 and holds the distinction as Ohio’s 6th oldest Catholic institution of higher education in the United States.
 Xavier’s 190-acre campus is home to buildings that resemble a fortress.
 Xavier has been recognized as a Best Value School, and a Top Midwest School.
 Xavier University supports the concepts of sustainability and community service.

 7. Fairleigh Dickinson University

-Degree: Forensic Graduate Certificate (MUST hold a current Master’s)
+Degree: Forensic Graduate Certificate (MUST hold a current Master’s) or MSN Adult Gerontology Forensic Nurse Practitioner

 Format: Online or On-Campus